MicrosoftDocs/power-automate-docs/articles/environments-overview-admin.md

 - Insert data into an Excel file, and store the Excel file in a cloud storage account, such as OneDrive.
 - Create your own SQL Database, and store your data in it.
-- Use the Common Data Model to store your data.
+- Use the common data model to store your data.

-Every environment can have zero or one databases in the Common Data Model, which is basically storage for your flows.
-Access to the Common Data Model depends on the license you purchase; it is not included with the Free license.
+Every environment can have zero or one databases in the common data model, which is basically storage for your flows.
+Access to the common data model depends on the license you purchase; it is not included with the Free license.

 ## Use the default environment